bailey-lab/EBV_Cox-Regression/README.md

-# EBV Cox-Regression
+#EBV Cox Regression
-1000 Bootstraps, Cross Validation Cox Regression Model For Risk Assessment of EBV and Other Features
+Bootstraps and Cross Validation Cox Regression Model For Risk Assessment of EBV and Other Features